-Bill and Chicita Callihan, of Auxier, and David Lykins, of Morehead, would like to announce the engagement and forthcoming marriage of their daughter Lakita Faith Lykins to Kevin Larce Newsom, son of Ritchie and Bonita Newsom, of Harold.

-Harold.
-Kevin is a graduate of Big Sandy Community and Technical Kevin is a graduate of Big Sandy Community and Pikeville.
-Lakita is a graduate of Morehead State University and is attending Auburn University College of Veterinary Medicine Malabama.
-The gracious custom of an open ceremony will be observed at the Auxler Freewill Baptist Church on Dec.
+Bill and Chicita Callihan, of Auxier, and David Lykins, of Morehead, would like to announce the engagement and forthcoming marriage of their daughter Lakita Faith Lykins to Kevin Larce Newsom, son of Ritchie and Bonita Newsom, of Kevin is a graduate of Big Sandy Community and Technical College and is currently employed at Lowe's in Pikeville.
+Lakita is a graduate of Morehead State University and is attending Auburn University College of Veterinary Medicine In Alabama.
+The gracious custom of an open ceremony will be observed at the Auxier Freewill Baptist Church on Dec.
 26 at 2:30 p.m.
-Following the honeymoon, the couple will reside in Auburn.
+Following the honeymoon, the couple will reside in Auburn,

-CHANGE THE WORLD ONE CHILD AT A TIME BECOME A FOSTER PARENT
+CHANGE THE WORLD ONE CHILD AT A TIME BECOME A FOSTER PARENT 1-606-638-9008